Semen-Tinchurin/flask_blog/README.md

 # Flask blog
 This is my personal blog.
-Here I train my skills in working with the following set of technologies: Flask, MySQL, SQLAlchemy, Jinja2, Logging, HTML&CSS.
+Here I train my skills in working with the following set of technologies: Flask, MySQL, SQLAlchemy, Jinja2, Logging, Caching, HTML&CSS.
 In the future I plan to deploy this blog on a remote server and write posts about IT.

 ### Contributing